Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Februari 2026 23.52.31 UTC
+- WIB: Sabtu, 28 Februari 2026 00.48.16 UTC
-- WITA: Sabtu, 28 Februari 2026 00.52.31 UTC
+- WITA: Sabtu, 28 Februari 2026 01.48.16 UTC
-- WIT: Sabtu, 28 Februari 2026 01.52.31 UTC
+- WIT: Sabtu, 28 Februari 2026 02.48.16 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"The only place you find success before work is in the dictionary."

-Kategori: success
+Kategori: motivational